 Nurturing young learners, one small moment at a time

 Welcome to A Child’s Garden.
-Class groupings include Preschool, Pre-Kindergarten, and Transitional Kindergarten.
+Class groupings include Crocus (3 year olds), Iris (4 year olds), and Sunflower (4 and 5 year olds).
 We believe that school should be a place where children feel safe and nurtured and are able to learn at their own pace.

 Thriving in a Group Setting